-I am pleased to present the Financial Statements for the year 1 July 2022 to 30 June 2023 (the "period").
+I am pleased to present the Financial Statements for the year 1 July 2023 to 30 June 2024 (the "Period").
 The Company is an investment trust listed on the SFS of the London Stock Exchange ("LSE") which currently focuses on the realisation of hedge fund side pockets and other illiquid funds previously held in open-ended structures.
-The listing has provided liquidity to those shareholders who require it; quarterly portfolio reporting; active portfolio realisation management; and best practice corporate governance.
+The listing has provided liquidity to those shareholders who require it; monthly portfolio reporting; active portfolio realisation management; and best practice corporate governance.